-- Ed Wille W9PWG completes a record 8+ continuous years as club president. - The club VEC ceases testing at Wauwatosa Saving Bank in Oak Creek (on the 2nd Saturday of each month) due to diminishing attendance (and this was a second monthly test date). - MRAC has 141 members. - The PSK31 digital mode (the first of the "soundcard" digital modes besides teletype, packet, SSTV and CW - all which existed before personal computers) is developed by Peter Martinez G3PLX.
+- Ed Wille W9PWG completes a record (at the time) 8+ continuous years as club president.
+Unfortunately, people get used to a long term President and don't feel the need to volunteer for club work. - The club VEC ceases testing at Wauwatosa Saving Bank in Oak Creek (on the 2nd Saturday of each month) due to diminishing attendance (and this was a second monthly test date). - The club Christmas party ran \$800 into the red primarily due to the practice of giving flowers to all couples / single attendees (and an unexpected number of single attendees). - MRAC has 141 members. - The PSK31 digital mode (the first of the "soundcard" digital modes besides teletype, packet, SSTV and CW all which existed before personal computers) is developed by Peter Martinez G3PLX.
 It is introduced to the world in December. - President Bill Clinton becomes the first President to be impeached since Andrew Johnson (marks only the third time in US history a President has been impeached). - The first pieces of the International Space Station are assembled in space by astronauts from the space shuttle Endeavor. - Bud Selig is named the official commissioner of baseball after having been the acting commissioner since 1992. - The Green Bay Packers loose 31-24 to the Denver Broncos in Super Bowl XXXII.